Skip to content

 But choosing the right piece can feel overwhelming—especially when you’re investing in art that’s meant to last and impress.
 Whether you’re an interior designer sourcing for a client or a homeowner with an eye for detail, this guide shows you how to choose large art that feels custom-curated, well-placed, and genuinely connected to the space around it.

-Start with Scale and Proportion
+Start with Scale and Proportion: How Big Should Wall Art Be?

 Large art deserves a thoughtful stage.
 One of the most common mistakes—even in luxury interiors—is choosing art that’s too small.